 Make sure your event is tailored to your audience, delivering real value and offering deeper insight than a video or whitepaper could.
 It could take the form of a seminar or panel discussion, an art exhibit, or musical performance, or even a creative way for attendees to try out your product like a cookery class or craft session.

-You can even use your event as an opportunity for more content diversification: record a talk and publish it as a video, or ask an attendee to write a guest post about their experience.
+You can even use your event as an opportunity for more content diversification: record a talk and publish it as a video, or ask an attendee to write a guest post about their experience and promote your event in various forms.

 Don’t let your content stagnate in your blog archives.
 Instead, keep an eye on content trends and be ready to renew and repurpose your best ideas across a range of platforms and audience segments.